The clock is ticking: Get your winter tires installed today!

 With the cold and snow at our doorstep, drivers must adapt their driving yet again.
 For everyone’s safety, winter tires are an absolute must.
 There’s no getting round it; winter tires are mandatory on all vehicles by December 1st, 2022.

 Exceptions to the winter tires requirement

-If you purchase or lease a new vehicle, you have seven days to have winter tires installed.
+If you purchase or lease a new vehicle over the winter, you have seven days to have winter tires installed.
 Same if you buy a used vehicle and have a temporary registration certificate: you have seven days after the date the certificate was issued to have your winter tires installed.

 The winter tires requirement does not apply to the following: